shawnyu5/debate_dragon_2.0/README.md

 `subForCarmen.on` can be used to toggle notifications

 ## Development

-The bot requires a `config.json` to set environment variables.
-Refer to `config.example.jsonc` for all values needed in `config.json`.
+The bot requires a `.env` for environment variable definitions.
+Refer to `env.example` for reference.

-**Note** the actual config should be a json file.
-The `config.example.jsonc` is `jsonc` only to allow comments